Collection: Guatemala Coffee

 Guatemala coffee history

 Although Guatemala is now highly praised for its delicious coffees, this wasn’t always the case.
 Coffee was first introduced to the country in the late 1700s by the incoming Jesuit missionaries.
-However, coffee-growing didn’t really take off until the mid-19th century after textile manufacturing led to a decline in Gautamala’s export of Indigo.
+However, coffee-growing didn’t really take off until the mid-19th century after textile manufacturing led to a decline in Guatemala’s export of Indigo.

 Taking advantage of the country's ideal coffee-growing land, the then dictatorial President Justo Rufio Barrios concentrated on building Guatemala’s coffee export industry.
 He did this by taking over once communally-owned land, which mainly belonged to the indigenous Mayans, and transforming it into coffee plantations.
 Barrios’ plan was hugely successful – by 1880, coffee accounted for over 90% of Guatemala’s exports.

-The unstable political climate in Central America during the 1950s and 60’s impacted the lives of many hundreds of thousands of Guatemalans, resulting in a civil war that didn’t end until 1996.
+The unstable political climate in Central America during the 1950s and 60s impacted the lives of many hundreds of thousands of Guatemalans, resulting in a civil war that didn’t end until 1996.
 In Guatemala, coffee production and the coffee industry were not spared from the impacts of war.
 Many farms struggled to have enough workers to tend to their plants and harvest coffee beans.
-The effects of the war have been long-lasting and it's not unusual to find a Guatemalan coffee plantation still facing these problems today.
+The effects of the war have been long-lasting, and it’s not unusual to find a Guatemalan coffee plantation still facing these problems today.

 Difficulties from long-term instability have created a coffee industry that relies on producing some of the world’s best speciality coffee beans so that farmers can maximise their profits.
-In fact, Guatemala is second only to Columbia in production of speciality-grade beans.
-Our Dark Maragogype coffee is made from one of these speciality beans - the Elephant coffee bean.
+In fact, Guatemala is second only to Colombia in production of speciality-grade beans.
+Our Dark Maragogype coffee is made from one of these speciality beans – the Elephant coffee bean.

 In more recent times, Guatemala has become a great option for sustainable coffee lovers due to an influx of Rainforest Alliance certified growers.
 The Rainforest Alliance ensures that all beans come from eco-friendly coffee plantations and conservation areas.